Nickfost/Agar.io-bot-desktop-app/README.md

 ### Description

 This is an app built on `electron`, which uses web technologies on top of `nodejs`.
+It runs @Apostolique Agar.io bot.

 ### Installation